gbmhunter/blog/content/programming/operating-systems/linux/programs/rsync/index.md

 ### --progress (Progress)

-Prints the progress to <code>stdout</code>.
+Prints the progress to `stdout`.
 This is very useful for large transfers!

 ### -r (Recursive)